September 21 – Happy Birthday Cecil Fielder

 Since that time, published reports alleging Fielder had severe gambling problems certainly help explain why Fielder seemed to behave so greedily during that 1996 off-season negotiation.
 We also have since learned that Cecil’s look-alike son Prince, now a big league slugger in his own right, had pretty much disowned the elder Fielder years ago, disgusted with his Father’s gambling habits and resulting money problems.
 I read one article that claimed Cecil took half of Prince’s bonus money when his son signed with the Brewers.

 Too bad for the Fielders and too bad for Major League Baseball.
 After all, these two guys are the only father and son combination to both hit fifty home runs in a big league season.
 They should be doing commercials together.
-Cecil earned close to $50 million playing the game and as soon as Prince signs his next contract he’ll get at least double if not triple that amount, for sure.
+Cecil earned close to $50 million playing the game and Prince will probably quadruple that amount by the end of his own career.
 Ordinary fans struggling to pay their property taxes, health insurance premiums and grocery bills have a real difficult time comprehending how money ever gets to be a divisive issue with athletes who have so God darn much of it, especially when those athletes are father and son.

 In any event, the Yankees might not have won that 1996 World Championship without Cecil Fielder.
 I hope he gets his priorities and his problems straightened out and finds some peace in the years ahead.